jwnichols3/ebs-examples/README.md

 The [terraform-alert-manager](./terraform-alert-manager) folder contains Terraform configuration of Lambda functions and EventBridge rules to automatically create and delete CloudWatch alarms for EBS volumes.
 This provides an infrastructure as code approach to achieve similar functionality as the Python scripts.

+## Terraform Latency Custom Metrics

+The [terraform-latency-custom-metric](./terraform-latency-custom-metric/) folder contains Terraform configuration to deploy Lambda functions and CloudWatch PutMetricData permissions to publish EBS latency metrics as custom metrics.
+This allows the creation of dashboards and alarms based on latency in a similar way to built-in metrics.
+There is an example dashboard configuration included that shows the Top 10 Read Latency by volume.

+## EBS Mini Load Testing and Fault Injection Testing

+The [ebs-mini-load-testing-fis](./ebs-mini-load-testing-fis/) folder contains scripts to launch EC2 instances with EBS volumes that use `fio` to perform mini load tests against EBS volumes by reading and writing random data.
+This allows validating that CloudWatch alarms and dashboards react as expected when volumes become impaired.
+There is a subfolder that includes the AWS Fault Injection Simulator configuration to inject faults.

 # Python Scripts

 These are the Python scripts included in this repository.
 More details of each script are provided below.